-Commemorating the World Day against Trafficking in Persons -30 July 2021
+World Day Against Trafficking in Persons - 2021

 Amidst increased risks and vulnerabilities, victims of human trafficking have also been exposed to further exploitation and encountered limited access to protection services.
 Perpetrators have taken advantage of the global crisis, capitalizing on peoples’ economic vulnerabilities and the increased amount of time both adults and children spend online.
 Many children entered the digital world due to the pandemic to continue their education; however poor digital safeguards and lack of awareness among children to safely navigate online spaces have resulted in the victimization of many, to online predators.
 Children are being increasingly targeted by traffickers through social media and other online platforms.